vivhubb/wordart/README.md

 * **Navigation bar**

 The navigation bar is displayed differeently depending on the user being logged in as well as if the user is a superuser or not.
-The navigation bar is also responsive based on the device screen size.
-After breakpoint it collapses into dropdown menu.

 |    |About|WordArt|Sign up|Login|Logout|User dashboard|Admin dashboard|
 |:----|:----|:----|:----|:----|:----|:----|:----|